 Neev Nissenson became a director of the Company in April 2017 and was appointed CFO of the Company in October 2019.
 He is an experienced entrepreneur and financial officer.
 From August 2016 to October 2019, Mr. Nissenson served as the Chief Financial Officer of Hypnocore, Ltd., an Israeli based startup company that develops mobile applications for sleep monitoring and therapy.
 In 2015, Mr. Nissenson founded Hotwine, Inc., a California based wine startup company.
 During 2011 to 2015, Mr. Nissenson was the Chief Financial Officer of GMW, Inc., a high-end wine retailer from Napa, California.
 Before that, Mr. Nissenson served as the Vice President from 2006 to 2011 and the Chief Financial Officer from 2009 to 2011 at Phoenix International Ventures, Inc., an aerospace defense company.
 Mr. Nissenson was also a member of the Municipal Committee for Business from 2004 to 2007 and a member of Municipal Committee for Street Naming from 2005 to 2007 in the City of Herzliya, Israel.
 He is also an armored platoon commander in the Israeli Defense Forces (Reserve) Armored Corps with a rank of Captain.
 Mr. Nissenson graduated from Tel Aviv University in 2005 with a B.A. majoring in General History and Political Science.
 In 2007, he graduated from the Hebrew University of Jerusalem with an Executive Master’s degree in Business Administration specializing in Integrative Management.

 Yoram has over 35 years of experience in the development of commercial and military systems, specializing in image processing technologies.
-Prior to founding HTS in 1992, Yoram was involved in the design of medical analysis systems (Elscint – Israel), disk drive controllers (Micropolis, USA) air to ground Infrared tracking systems (Hughes Aircraft, USA and Rafael, Israel) and semiconductor boards development and testing (National Semiconductor, Israel).
+Yoram serves as omniQ’s CTO for the last four years.
+Prior to that, Yoram founded HTS in 1992, and had since worked at HTS which was acquired by omniQ in 2018 when Yoram became the CTO of omniQ.
+Prior to that, Yoram was involved in the design of medical analysis systems (Elscint – Israel), disk drive controllers (Micropolis, USA) air to ground Infrared tracking systems (Hughes Aircraft, USA and Rafael, Israel) and semiconductor boards development and testing (National Semiconductor, Israel).
 Yoram holds BA and MA degrees in Computer Science from the Technion in Israel.